-1 DFID Project Memorandum, DFID Health Partnership Scheme, November 2010, p.28.
+&lt;sup>2 DFID Project Memorandum, DFID Health Partnership Scheme, November 2010, p.28.

 Future programming - The evaluation will critically appraise the HPS theory of change and the assumptions it makes.

 The evaluation questions to be answered are below.
 These will be further refined during the inception stage.

-1. To what extent and under what circumstances is the HPS programme achieving its stated outcome: "more effective and efficient health systems, with an emphasis on the performance of the health workforce" and is there any evidence of impact?
-(DAC Criteria: Effectiveness, Impact and Equity).
+1. Is the programme achieving its stated outcome: "more effective and efficient health systems, with an emphasis on the performance of the health workforce"?

 This should include the benefit to both developing country and UK health workers and institutions.